-The continued inflationary pressures (although lower than 2022/23) on the economy have potential to put further upward pressure on costs of materials and labour.
+The continued inflationary pressures (although lower than the historically high 2022/23 percentages) on the economy have potential to put further upward pressure on costs of materials and labour.

 There is also pressure on the construction labour force, with skill shortages in certain key areas.